Montana uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 The Montana benchmark plan includes coverage for both basic and major dental services for children.

-Four insurers offer stand-alone dental plans through the Montana exchange
+Which insurers offer dental coverage through the Montana marketplace?

-In 2022, four insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in Montana.
+In 2023, five insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in Montana.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - BEST Life